American Investment Immigration Routes

 If you are a non-US national looking to live and work in the United States as an investor, either in the short-term or long-term, the following guide examines the American investment immigration options, including how to gain entry, as well as how to apply for residency and citizenship on this basis.

-American Investment Immigration: Visa Options
+Investor Visa Options

 If you are looking to gain entry to the USA using investment as the basis of your application, the E-2 visa will be the primary option to consider.